 There was once a notion that African Americans’ bodies were denser than caucasians’ bodies and that this gave African Americans a disadvantage in learning to swim.
 This notion has been debunked, but word still hasn’t gotten around.

 Even if African Americans’ bodies were denser, it wouldn’t matter: anyone can learn to swim.
-Few bodies are denser than Fred’s, our retired Oakland, California cop / student who became a volunteer assistant in our classes, and then became a full-fledged instructor (see upper right corner).
-His lean students look at him and say, “If he can do it, I can do it.”
+Few bodies are denser than Fred’s, our retired Oakland, California cop / student who became a volunteer assistant in our classes, and then became a full-fledged instructor.
+His students look at him and say, “If he can do it, I can do it.”
 Almost everyone can float, but if you’re like Fred who can’t float even with his lungs as full as birthday balloons, you can still feel safe in water and learn to swim, as he did.